 Privacy Policy

 The short version.
 FamOwl is a family chores and rewards app.
 Only a parent has an account.
 Kids are "profiles" inside that parent's session — they never sign in themselves.
 We collect what's needed to run your household (mission titles, reward lists, activity log, optional proof photos, your email).
-We use Firebase (Google) to store it, RevenueCat to manage subscriptions, and OpenRouter to route requests to the AI assistant.
-We never sell your data, never show ads, never share anything with a third party for tracking.
+We use Firebase (Google) to store it, RevenueCat to manage subscriptions, and OpenRouter to route requests to the AI assistant (configured for zero data retention and no training).
+We never sell your personal data, never run third-party ad networks or behavioural ads, never share your data with anyone for tracking, and never train AI on your personal data or on any individual child's data.
+We may one day add clearly-labelled, parent-approved sponsorships, or share aggregated statistics that can't identify anyone — but only after telling you first (see sections 6 and 8).
 You can export, correct, or delete everything at any time, right inside the app.

 Contents